anisirouleau/writingexercise/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 configmap/example-redis-config   1      14s
 ```

-Recall that we left `redis-config` key in the `example-redis-config` ConfigMap blank:
+2. Review the ConfigMap's details:
 ```shell
 kubectl describe configmap/example-redis-config
 ```
+You should get the following output:

+Recall that we left `redis-config` key in the `example-redis-config` ConfigMap blank:

 You should see an empty `redis-config` key: